jeffryjdelarosa/documentation-user/inventory/routes/concepts/pull_push_rules.rst

 | The *push system of inventory control* involves forecasting inventory
   needs to meet customer's demand.
 Companies must predict which products customers will purchase along with determining what quantity of goods will be purchased.
-The company will, in turn, produce enough product to meet the forecast demand and sell, or push, the goods to the consumer.
+The company will, in turn, produce enough products to meet the forecast demand and sell, or push, the goods to the consumer.
   Disadvantages of the push inventory control system are that forecasts are often inaccurate as sales can be unpredictable and vary from one